azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ```

-Also keep in mind we didn'te yet signed the template.
+Additional keep in mind we didn't’te yet signed the template.
 Below the full nuclei command that does the initial signing.
-You may want to increase *Debug* logging.
+You may want to increase Debug logging.
 ```
 nuclei -t azure-monitor-law-public-network-acces-enabled.yaml -esc -code --debug -sign
 ```

 The following output is returned.
-You may recognize a new comment line called *Digest* has been added, which contains the signature.
+You may recognize a new comment at the last line starting with *Digest* has been added, which contains the actual *signature*.

 ```
 [INF] All templates signatures were elaborated success=1 failed=0
 ```

-Now we are ready to execute this newly developed template.
-We will now directly point to the actual template file using the '-t' flag.
-You may want to include *Debug* logging.
+This is the moment that you are ready to execute this newly developed template for the first time.
+You can directly point to the actual template file using the '-t' parameter.
+Additional you may want to include *Debug* logging for troubleshooting.

 ```
 nuclei -t azure-monitor-law-public-network-acces-enabled.yaml -esc -code [-debug]
 ```

-The following ourput is shown within a minute.
+After a successfull execution the following output is shown around a minute.

 ```
                      __     _